Genealogical Population-Based Training for Hyperparameter Optimization: Experimental results

 We use SimpleNet \cite{hasanpour2016lets} on normalized CIFAR-10 \cite{Krizhevsky09learningmultiple} with optimizer Ada-Delta \cite{DBLP:journals/corr/abs-1212-5701} and aim at optimizing $5$ HPs with $n=36$, $t_{\max}=10$, $c=1$, $T_g=5$.
 The results are shown in Figure \ref{fig:cifar-10}.

+We present in Figure \ref{fig:first} an experiment training ResNet50 \cite{he2016deep} on ImageNet-1k \cite{deng2009imagenet}.
+We used as parameters $n$ = 4, $c$ = 4, $t_{max}$ = 80, $T_g$ = 5, and optimized 1 HP.
+We use GPBT time-TPE for this experiments with few models ($n$=4) as we showed in the Appendix that we expect GPBT time-TPE to outperform GPBT TPE in this case.

-For this experiment, we activate the finest-grained level of speed up (See Appendix A).
-The empirical acceleration is bigger than the theoretical lower-bound as we can see that our algorithm terminates approximately three times sooner than other algorithms.
+GPBT uses in those two experiments the finest-grained level of speed up described in Section 2 and in the Appendix.
+The empirical acceleration is higher than the theoretical 2-fold acceleration lower-bound as we can see that our algorithm terminates between two to three times sooner than other algorithms.
 Despite this time-acceleration, our approach still outperforms all other approaches performance-wise.
-We notice that PB2 and HyperOpt overfit severely between validation and test accuracy, while our algorithm is not significantly subject to this overfitting.
+We also observe that our approach is less subject to overfitting than PB2.